-Christopher Petrella teaches in American University's Critical Race, Gender, and Culture Studies Collaborative and serves as Director of Advocacy & Strategic Partnerships for the Antiracist Research & Policy Center, also at American University.
-In addition, Christopher plays a leading role in developing political education curricula for Colin Kaepernick's Know Your Rights Camp.
+Dr. Christopher Petrella serves as Director of Advocacy & Strategic Partnerships at American University’s Antiracist Research & Policy Center and teaches in the Department of History.
+Beyond his work at the university, he plays a leading role in developing political education curricula for Colin Kaepernick's Know Your Rights Camp.

-Christopher holds a Ph.D. in African Diaspora Studies from the University of California, Berkeley.
-Follow him on Twitter at @CFPetrella.
+He is a proud first-generation-to-college graduate and in 2016 earned his Ph.D. in African Diaspora Studies from the University of California, Berkeley.
+Follow along @CFPetrella.